wexi/amforth-shadow/doc/source/TG/recipes/Timeout.rst

 Loop With Timeout
 =================

-Many lowlevel routines require to wait for a specific condition come true: A transmission is finished, a flag is set etc. Most of the time these action do work fine.
+Many low level routines require to wait for a specific condition come true: A transmission is finished, a flag is set etc. Most of the time these action do work fine.
 But sometimes, the check loop does not terminate for some (usually stupid) reason and the program essentially crashed.